jfpoilpret/fast-arduino-lib/README.md

 Some refactoring is also planned, in January-February 2017, in order to:

-- more easily and better allow for multiple boards support.
+- improve code size for ISR by avoiding virtual calls when possible
-- improve code size for ISR by using ISR ALIAS when possible
+- more easily and better allow for multiple boards support
 - cleanup code according to some common C++ guidelines

-This refactoring should normally have no (or little) impact on API.
+This refactoring should normally have only little impact on API.

 The following features are not in FastArduino roadmap currently (but may be in the future):